(Above) Baby greens with carrots, avocado, yellow bell pepper and sardines, with olive oil and apple cider vinegar dressing (all organic).

 4 Small Pinches Sea Salt or Himalayan Pink Salt

-2-3 Tablespoons Organic Extra Virgin Olive Oil (Update: I like to drizzle olive oil over vegetables on my plate at dinner in the evening, so I now use only 2 T of it on my salad at lunch, since I don’t want to get too much omega 6 fats in my diet.
-It’s important to have a healthy balance of omega 3 and omega 6 fats.
-Sardines and salmon are high in omega 3.)
+2-3 Tablespoons Organic Extra Virgin Olive Oil (Update: I like to drizzle olive oil over vegetables on my plate at dinner in the evening, as well as use it on my salad at lunch.
+However, keep in mind that some experts say we shouldn’t consume too much omega 6 fat (olive oil contains omega 6).
+The reason for this is, it’s important to have a healthy balance of omega 3 and omega 6 fats (sardines and salmon are high in omega 3).
+So, if you already eat a lot of packaged goods containing vegetable oils, are also consuming a lot of olive oil and nuts (both of which contain omega 6), and are not consuming enough omega 3 fats, you could create an imbalance, which can lead to health issues.

 Directions: Place the chopped vegetables in a bowl large enough to toss the salad in.
 Mix the dressing ingredients in a cup, and pour over the salad.
 Then, toss and eat!
 (Note: When I make this salad for my husband and me, I make each one and its dressing individually, in separate large bowls, so neither person is skimped on ingredients, taste, or nutrition.)